t4d-gmbh/ci-cd-workflows/source/content/runners/configuring_runners.md

   3. **Provide Sufficient Resources**
      - Ensure adequate CPU, memory, and disk space.
-     - Monitor performance to prevent bottlenecks  .
+     - Monitor performance to prevent bottlenecks.

   4. **Consider All Resources**
      - Evaluate the resources required for your automated setups.